wind2walk/primilyNew3/src/pages/screens/index.md

 ---
 templateKey: screens-page
 screens:
-  cardHead: Your Mobile Phone Does It All
+  cardHead: Primily Automated Call Assistant Operation
   cards:
     screenslist:
-      - description: Your mobile phone can have 2 or more phone numbers
-        head: One Phone 2 Numbers
+    - description: >-
+      Select your Call Menu to modify the key menu selection the caller will get.
+      head: Call Menu Modification is easily done on you phone
       icon: pie_chart
       image: /img/operHome-H350.png
-      - description: Know if it is business or personal before answering
+    - description: >-
+      In this example we are going to edit the business location by selecting Key "1".
+This same process is the same for any key # in the Call Menu.
+Select the menu key gets you to the edit screen to make your modification.
       head: Personal & Business Calls
       icon: perm_phone_msg
       image: /img/operCallmenu-H350.png
-      - description: Auto generated Call Menu for most of your needs
-        head: 'Setup in Minutes '
+    - description: >-
+      Creating the speech the caller will hear is easily done using Text-To-Speech.
+You just type in what you want the caller to here.
+You can also select the Text Message check box to also have the text sent to the caller's mobile phone.
+This way a an address can be used to get driving directions or open a web site.
+      head: Simpily edit text to modify the menu's speech
       icon: phonelink_setup
       image: /img/operLocation-H350.png
     - description: 'Separate call, text and email notifications'
       head: Notification & Call Logging
       icon: notifications
       image: /img/screen-callmenu.png
     - description: No missed call when you are away from our office
       head: Be Mobile as You Like
       icon: phonelink_ring
-        image: /img/operHome-H350.png
+      image: /img/screen-callmenu.png
   description: >-
     The Primily Call Assistant is Mobile Centeric...Your mobile phone is all you need.
 Call Menu changes, text messages, voicemail, call reporting,